williammenegas/marmoset_behavior/README.md

 All data used to generate the main figures is available here in the "data" folder.
 To request access to raw data, please fill out this form: https://forms.gle/oCj8o3crMrq1yazS8

-If you have any questions, want to talk or collaborate, email me here: menegas at mit dot edu.
+If you have questions, comments, or are interested in collaborating, please contact me here: menegas[at]mit.edu